tinytinywell/fork_spoon/README.md

 # fork_spoon
+1. Required:
+* pytorch
+* opencv
+* numpy
+* CNN_fs.pt
-1. Download the CNN_fs.pt in the master branch, put it into the folder the same as test_fs.py.
+Download the CNN_fs.pt in the master branch, put it into the folder the same as test_fs.py.

 2. Change the path of
 * 99th line, load the CNN_fs.pt file: